Table of Contents

 The ‘Woolworths Stupendous Bargain Basement’ opened in Sydney in December,1924.
 In 1958 they opened their first supermarket and by 1959 the 300th store had opened.

-Possibly from the early 1950s they sold there own lines of buttons, supplied at first by General Plastics then after 1957, by G. Herring.
+Possibly from the early 1950s they sold their own lines of buttons, supplied at first by General Plastics then after 1957, by G. Herring.
 There were ‘Spares’ (utility/workwear), Boilproof, Moonglow, Hi-Style and Kiddietone (see the Childrens’ button page).
 Around the mid 1950s they added the name ‘Woolworths’ onto the cards.
 After 1957, they moved to the Beutron style cards with added cotton.